 - Allow her to be independent and make decisions in the context of safe, healthy boundaries.

 Don’t let your relationship with your daughter become a statistic.
-If your child custody arrangement is keeping you from being the best-divorced dad you can be, The Charlotte Christian Law can help.
+If your child custody arrangement is keeping you from being the best-divorced dad you can be, The The Law Offices of Charlotte Christian and Associates can help.

 If you are preparing for a divorce where child custody and child support will be major factors, Charlotte Christian is the family law attorney you want to be on your side.
-Contact The Charlotte Christian Law today to schedule a consultation.
+Contact The The Law Offices of Charlotte Christian and Associates today to schedule a consultation.

 For a free legal consultation, call (256) 859-7277